Kata'ib Sayyid al-Shuhada

 The group has been described as an Iranian proxy, and is one of the original militias that formed the Popular Mobilization Forces in 2014.
-The group has close ties to the Badr Organization.
+The group has close ties to Badr Organization and the IRGC.

-The group is also active in Syria, where its main focus is the protection of the Sayyidah Zaynab Mosque in the southern suburbs of Damascus.
-It militarily supports the al-Assad Government in the Syria Civil War, and engaged in the Battle of Al-Shaykh Maskin in December 2014 in Syria in support of the Syrian army.
+KSS is also active in Syria, where its main focus is the protection of the Sayyidah Zaynab Mosque in a southern suburb of Damascus.
+It militarily supports the Syrian government and participates in the Syrian Civil War.
+It notably engaged in the Battle of Al-Shaykh Maskin where it fought alongside Syrian government forces.

+On November 17, 2023, KSS and its leader Hashim Finyan Rahim al-Saraji (also known as Abu Ala al-Walai) were declared Specially Designated Global Terrorists (SDGT) under the counterterrorism authority Executive Order 13224 by the United States.
+Additionally, al-Saraji was placed on Office of Foreign Assets Control's Specially Designated Nationals (SDN) List.